 Kia Motors Corp.
-(000270), South Korea’s second largest carmaker, reported second-quarter profit that missed analysts’ estimates on increased marketing costs for new vehicles and provisions for looming strikes.
+(000270), South Korea’s second largest carmaker, reported second-quarter profit that missed analysts’ estimates after the company increased marketing costs for new vehicles.

 Operating profit, or sales minus the costs of goods sold and administrative expenses, rose 18 percent to 1.22 trillion won.
-That compares with the 1.27 trillion won average analyst estimate.
+That missed the 1.27 trillion won average analyst estimate.

 To contact the reporter on this story: Rose Kim in Seoul at firstname.lastname@example.org

 To contact the editor responsible for this story: Young-Sam Cho at email@example.com